Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Reporting and charting information about the client’s assessment, treatment plan, progress, discharge summaries, and other client-related data

-- Pass the National Association of Alcohol and Drug Abuse Counselors – National Certification Commission (NAADAC-NCC) Level II examination after satisfying all educational and experiential requirements.
+Finally, you must pass the National Association of Alcohol and Drug Abuse Counselors – National Certification Commission (NAADAC-NCC) Level II examination after satisfying all educational and experiential requirements.

 By obtaining the CAC II certification, you can further establish your expertise and dedication to the field of substance abuse counseling, enhancing your ability to provide comprehensive care to those in need and advancing your professional career.